imsnif/presentation-testing/presentation.md

   ### Extras
 ]
 .right-column[
+  ### Why should we test?
-  1. Maintainable code
+  * Maintainable code
-  2. Definition of what the code should do
+  * Definition of what the code should do
-  3. Examples built in to our library
+  * Examples built in to our library
-  4. CI/CD
+  * CI/CD
 ]
 ---
 .left-column[